PenangScienceCluster/digital-library/book/src/02_server/calibre_web.md

 1. Select `Shared Folders`.

-	1. Click the "Add" button above "Volume from host" and in the first column, choose the `config` folder created earlier.
-Under the `Mount Point` column enter `/config` and make sure the "Write" checkbox is selected.
+	1. Click the "Add" button above "Volume from host" (or "Bind Mount Host Path") and in the first column, choose the `config` folder created earlier.
+Under the `Mount Point` column enter `/config` and make sure the "Write" (or RW) checkbox is selected.

 	1. Click the "Add" button above "Volume from host" and in the first column, choose the `books` folder created earlier.
-Under the `Mount Point` column enter `/books` and make sure the "Write" checkbox is selected.
+Under the `Mount Point` column enter `/books` and make sure the "Write" (or RW) checkbox is selected.

 1. Click on Create when done.
 Confirm the information is correct in the "Summary" dialog box, and click "OK".